Views

 High Level Features

-Feature SmartClient PrimeFaces JQuery Mobile Flutter Description
+Feature SmartClient PrimeFaces Flutter Description

-Session management Y Y Y Ability to create, associate, expire and propagate a user session and prompt for login
+Session management Y Y Ability to create, associate, expire and propagate a user session and prompt for login

-Zooming management Y Y Y Ability to manage n level zooming across the domain’s aggregations, within and outside of view conversations
+Zooming management Y Y Ability to manage n level zooming across the domain’s aggregations, within and outside of view conversations

-Security management Y Y Y Y Guarding against XSS, injection attacks and applying best practice network and application security through sanitisation, escaping etc
+Security management Y Y Y Guarding against XSS, injection attacks and applying best practice network and application security through sanitisation, escaping etc

 Permission management Y P Ability for the view to react automatically to the user permissions by showing, hiding and altering different view mechanisms